Scotticism: Overview

 Many leading figures of the Scottish Enlightenment, particularly David Hume, strove to excise Scotticisms from their writing in an attempt to make their work more accessible to an English and wider European audience.
 In the following passage, Hume's contemporary James Boswell pondered upon the reasons why the Scots and the English were not always mutually intelligible:

 It is thus that has arisen the greatest difference between English and Scots.
 Half the words are changed only a little, but the result of that is that a Scot is often not understood in England.
 I do not know the reason for it, but it is a matter of observation that although an Englishman often does not understand a Scot, it is rare that a Scot has trouble in understanding what an Englishman says...
 It is ridiculous to give the reason for it that a Scot is quicker than an Englishman and consequently cleverer in understanding everything.
 It is equally ridiculous to say that English is so musical that it charms the ears and lures men to understand it, while Scots shocks and disgusts by its harshness.
 I agree that English is much more agreeable than Scots, but I do not find that an acceptable solution for what we are trying to expound.
 The true reason for it is that books and public discourse in Scotland are in the English tongue.

-Modern authorities agree that the Scots language was gradually eclipsed after the adoption of the Protestant English Bible during the Scottish Reformation and as a result of the later institutional dominance of southern English following the Union of the Crowns in 1603 and the Act of Union in 1707.
+Modern authorities agree that the Scots language was gradually eclipsed by English after the adoption of English-language Bibles during the Scottish Reformation and the use of English for administrative purposes following the Union of the Crowns in 1603 and the Act of Union in 1707.
 Scots Law was a notable exception in retaining much of its traditional terminology such as Act of Sederunt, sheriff-substitute, procurator fiscal, sasine, pursuer, interlocutor (court order) and messenger-at-arms.
 There is now a strong move in some quarters to restore the use of Scots.